Fursuiting

 Overview

 Fursuiting is the practice of wearing a fursuit, a hand-crafted costume representing an anthropomorphic animal character, to bring that character to life through movement, body language and performance.
-A fursuit may be a full-body suit or a partial set (typically head, paws and tail worn with ordinary clothing), and putting one on lets a person physically embody their fursona.
+A fursuit may be a full-body suit or a partial set (typically head, paws and tail worn with ordinary clothing), and putting one on lets a person physically embody their fursona, the original character they have created within the furry fandom.
 It is closely tied to the broader furry fandom but is a distinct craft and activity centred on costume-making, performance and presence, and it is overwhelmingly non-sexual.

 History & origins

-Costumed embodiment of animals is ancient, masked animal dancers appear across the world's ritual traditions, but fursuiting as a named fandom practice grew directly out of the furry community that coalesced in 1980s science-fiction fan culture.
+Costumed embodiment of animals is ancient.
+Masked animal dancers appear across the world's ritual traditions, yet fursuiting as a named fandom practice grew directly out of the furry community that coalesced in 1980s science-fiction fan culture.

 Clinical lineage